isomerpages/nlb-biblioasia/_jan-2011/Asian Confluence.md

   different Eastern cultures, along with the Western tradition, gave birth to the Singapore and modern science that we know today.
 ---
-#### Visiting Senior Research Fellow at the Institute of Southeast Asian Studies *Dr Arun Bala* writes that recent studies have questioned the Eurocentric understanding of Singapore society and the science that drives it.
-These new approaches may be characterised as dialogical in contrast to traditional Eurocentric perspectives, suggesting that a confluence of different Eastern cultures, along with the Western tradition, gave birth to the Singapore and modern science that we know today.
+#### Visiting Senior Research Fellow at the Institute of Southeast Asian Studies *Dr Arun Bala* argues that a confluence of different Eastern cultures, along with the Western tradition, led to modern science and the Singapore that we know today.

 <img style="width:80%;" src="/images/Vol%206%20issue%204/AsianConfluence/biblioasia%20map2.jpg">
  <div style="background-color: white;">Map of the East India Company’s settlement of Singapore (1819). <i>Courtesy of National Archives of Singapore.</i></div>